 Many brands are now more committed to satisfying consumers by offering more environmentally responsible products.
 Cozie, for example, specializes in refillable cosmetics: It sells bulk products and zero-waste cosmetics, with glass packaging that is forever reusable, much like the Amalthea brand does.
 On the lipstick market, luxury brands like Guerlain are also moving towards refillable models.
 Lipstick cases are being repositioned as pieces of jewelry, like the leather (or vegan) case from La Bouche Rouge, one from Le Rouge Français (a case sheathed in apple skin), and the lacquered-metal case designed by Pierre Hardy for Hermès – all lovely objects to keep and refill.
 Even responsible packaging needs to look good!
 Visionary brand Kjaer Weis understood this trend a long time ago.

 Consuming responsibly is now feasible for everyone with the development of consumer brands like Avril and Zao that make organic, vegan, refillable products.
 When it comes to packaging design and formulas, one of the most successful brands is undoubtedly the company Le Rouge Français, selling certified-organic lipsticks with a patented, plant-pigment innovation and unique transparent packaging that is not only recyclable, but made with biosourced, plant-based materials.
-Many up-and-coming brands are entering this market, each with its own special approach: Narcisséa focuses on locally sourced French ingredients for a 100% natural and holistic lipstick, All Tigers manufactures clean and trendy liquid lipsticks , while Pomponne-makeup uses packaging made with 100% recyclable polypropylene and formulas containing 95% to 100% ingredients with natural, animal-free origins.
+Many up-and-coming brands are entering this market, each with its own special approach: Narcisséa focuses on locally sourced French ingredients for a 100% natural and holistic lipstick, ALL TIGERS manufactures clean and trendy liquid lipsticks, while Pomponne-makeup uses packaging made with 100% recyclable polypropylene and formulas containing 95% to 100% ingredients with natural, animal-free origins.

 What is currently a movement will become widespread practice in the future.
-In early 2021, the Yuka application will start analyzing not only a product’s formula, but its packaging.
+In early 2021, the Yuka application started analyzing not only a product’s formula, but its packaging.
 A few years from now, such applications will also assess the eco-responsibility of the entire manufacturing chain: Who do they work with?
 How are employees paid?
 Global organizations like the World Business Council for Sustainable Development have organized shared projects with several contributing companies, including Aptar, working to measure and improve the circularity of the manufacturing chain, of the plastics industry in general, and to better understand the social impacts along the way.
 For consumers to be convinced enough to buy, the products must be irreproachable from every angle.